awslabs/aws-sap-automation/ssm_sap/README.md

 # SSM for SAP Registration

-Registers SAP HANA database and/or SAP ABAP Application Server **single-node** deployments as part of Launch Wizard deployment with [AWS Systems Manager for SAP](https://docs.aws.amazon.com/ssm-sap/latest/userguide/get-started.html).
+Registers SAP HANA database and/or SAP ABAP Application Server **single-node** deployments as part of Launch Wizard for SAP (LW4SAP) with [AWS Systems Manager for SAP](https://docs.aws.amazon.com/ssm-sap/latest/userguide/get-started.html).

 ## Prerequisites (Once only)